AndrzejKebab/frame-rate-booster/README.md

 ## How it works
 Unity has a lot of methods/properties that unnecessarly call the constructor on structures like Vector3 or Color.
 Frame Rate Booster (FRB for short) will modify your build to replace those methods/properties with optimized equivalents.
 To go deeper in the technical details, read this forum thread: https://forum.unity.com/threads/vector3-and-other-structs-optimization-of-operators.477338/

-Those are micro-improvements, but can have real impact because applied on code called very frequently.
+Those are micro-optimizations, but they can have a measurable impact when applied on code that is called very frequently.

 FRB is made of mainly two parts:
-* Optimizations: contains the optimized alternative to Unity's code.
+* Optimizations: Contains the optimized alternatives to Unity's code.
-* Optimizer: the editor code that will do the actual replacement
+* Optimizer: The editor code responsible for applying the optimizations.

 ## Room for improvement
 A lot can still be done.
 All contributions are welcome.
-Example of possible improvements:
+Examples of possible improvements:
-* Implement optimizations on other strucs, like: Bounds, Matrix4x4, Plane, Rect, RectInt, etc...
+* Implement optimizations on other strucs, such as: Bounds, Matrix4x4, Plane, Rect, RectInt, etc.
 * Make FRB compatible with Android builds.
-I guess that means making the optimizer unpak the apk file, apply the optimizations on its assemblies, then repack it.

 ## If you feel generous ...
 ... let me take advantage of that :D